ONSdigital/gdhi-adj/README.md

 This `gdhi-adj` repository provides the **final, open-source quality assurance module** for that process.
-Its purpose is to transform the initial, proxy-based estimates -- which may contain statistical artifacts or implausible outliers -- into final, publishable data.
+Its purpose is to transform the initial, proxy-based estimates -- which may contain statistical artefacts or implausible outliers -- into final, publishable data.
 (See the section below *Why Are Adjustments Needed?* below for an explanation of why these initial estimates require correction.)